What is leadership?

 The challenge then is to make sure you’re influencing the right people in the right ways at the right times.
 This might involve any number of others skills you need to deploy, such as active listening, giving great feedback, showing greater self-awareness, being self-confident using your intuition, being agile and flexible.

-This art of influencing people is closely related to Personal Effectiveness and Power (this links to one of the most popular ‘influencing people’ programmes we offer at Roffey Park).
+This art of influencing people is closely related to Developing Influence and Impact (this links to one of the most popular ‘influencing people’ programmes we offer at Roffey Park).

 Leadership stories are a way of portraying great successes or failures in a way which give us easily accessible, memorable and shareable anecdotes.
 These usually serve as exemplars of certain leadership approaches, or equally, things to avoid at all costs.
 You can access TedTalks Leadership Playlists which are full of great leadership stories.